Steward and the King, The

 His red book, all its blank pages at the back, was as complete as it could be.
 Until ...
 Until.
 He had taken notes and notes talking to Frodo and the others about their travel from the Shire to here, to Rivendell.
 He had his own memories of the Council, which had been a long and difficult chapter to write.
 He had written of the preparations, Elrond's final words to the Company, and his own: 'And don't be too long!
 Farewell!'

 There had been brief but worrying news from Lothlorien.
-They had left from there without Gandalf, and a small group of the Dunadain who had been trained for war went south to find it, accompanied by Elrond’s sons ... but that was only a single sheet of notes and would have to wait.
+They had left from there without Gandalf, and a small group of the Dunadain who had been trained for war went south to find it, accompanied by Elrond's sons ... but that was only a single sheet of writing and would have to wait.
 After a few days dithering he had gone back to translating elvish poetry.
 He went from book to book finding fear as much as comfort in the beautiful words.
 So he put down his pen early today and had walked to the garden, found Arwen, gave her a hug as she knelt at her work, then watched.
 The day was clear and cool, seeming more like early spring than late winter.
 There was little that could or needed to be done, but perhaps Arwen also needed distraction.

 The breeze stilled.
 The golden sunlight somehow whitened.
 Time both stopped and stretched.
 Suddenly he was cold, as if it were the deepest night of deepest winter, and he too long without a fire.
 He must have gasped or made some other sound, for Arwen was there, taking his arms, speaking words he couldn't understand, and laying him flat on the bench.